kedar2017/MemoryAllocator/README.md

 - A **benchmark harness** comparing `LinearAlloc` vs plain `malloc` in a few realistic workloads
   (GEMM, graph building, multi-threaded allocation storm)

-It’s designed to be easy to read in an interview and easy to drop into your own micro-benchmarks or toy engines.

 ---

 ## Table of contents